 Following final acceptance/approval from the Examining Committee, your thesis must be submitted to Graduate Studies and Postdoctoral Affairs (GSPA) for final approval.
 Your thesis will be reviewed once GSPA has received the 'Thesis Acceptance' form from the Faculty/department.
 Once approved by the GSPA, your thesis is deposited in UWSpace, the University’s institutional repository for the research and scholarship produced by its faculty, students, and staff.

-- You must submit a copy of your thesis (.pdf format only) and any supplementary files (IST website) via UWSpace for review by GSPA.
-Detailed submission instructions can be found on the UWSpace website.
+- You must submit a copy of your thesis (.pdf format only) and any supplementary files (Library website) via UWSpace for review by GSPA.
+Detailed submission instructions can be found on the Library's thesis submission guide.

 - The Library and Archives Canada ‘Thesis Non-Exclusive License’ has been incorporated into the University of Waterloo ‘Thesis Non-Exclusive Distribution License’.
 The license-granting is completed electronically as part of the UWSpace submission process.